manas-08/etl_weather_pipeline_using_dag_airflow/README.md

 - Dashboard rendering performance and user experience
 - System resource utilization and scalability metrics

-## 🤝 Contributing

-We welcome contributions to enhance the weather ETL pipeline.
-Please fork the repository, create feature branches for development, and submit pull requests with comprehensive testing.

-### Development Workflow
-- Fork repository and create development branches
-- Test changes locally with the full stack
-- Ensure data quality checks pass
-- Update documentation for new features
-- Submit pull requests with detailed descriptions

-## 📄 License & Acknowledgments

-This project is open-source under the MIT License.
-We acknowledge the excellent free services and tools that make this project possible:

-- **Open-Meteo** for providing free weather API access
-- **Apache Airflow** community for robust workflow orchestration
-- **Grafana Labs** for powerful visualization capabilities
-- **PostgreSQL** community for reliable database technology

 ## 🏆 Project Achievements

 - ✅ **Production-Ready Pipeline**: Robust ETL with comprehensive error handling